elNuNus/Kalman_3.2-SOIA/README.md

 # Kalman_3.2-SOIA
-Kalman Localisation course for SOIA students
+Kalman Localisation course for second year SOIA students.

+Please DOCUMENT your code, it is mandatory and helps a lot.
+Please write in ENGLISH ONLY, the scripts may be used by international students.

+Don’t forget to add your name if you add a script you made entirely.